lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/05_lab4/index.md

 3. Near the top is a section titled “**Enter your details here!**” which has 2 values.
      - Enter “**your name**”. (either your actual name or something slightly humorous) *This will be used at the start of the message we send to Mattermost – in a real scenario, this could be a point of contact should anyone have questions about the message.*
-     - *Enter* name of the “**task**” (or step) of the DWL we just added.  *If you didn’t change the name of that step leave it as-is, otherwise change it to the name that you have used.*
+     - *Enter* name of the “**task**” (or step) of the DQL we just added.  *If you didn’t change the name of that step leave it as-is, otherwise change it to the name that you have used.*

 At a high-level what this **code** is *doing* is firstly *getting* the **results** of the **DQL** from the previous step, then creating a **nicely formatted message for Mattermost** where each Order is listed out on a new line (and includes emojis!).